Enhancing charge ratio sensitivity to hadronization effects via jet selections on resolved SoftDrop splitting: II - Event generation and jet substructure

 With the goal of comparing hadronization models in mind, we select the parton shower descriptions in \textit{Pythia} and \textit{Herwig} that produce the best matches between profiles of the event's particles and jets, with respect to observables like azimuthal angle ($\phi$), pseudorapidity ($\eta$) and transverse momentum ($p_T$).
 For the chosen collision settings, the results matched the most for \textit{Pythia}'s simple shower and \textit{Herwig}'s dipole shower.
 For reference, Fig. \ref{fig:pT} shows the particle (top) and jet (bottom) transverse momentum spectra for the DIS events, in full circles for \textit{Pythia} simulations and in open circles for \textit{Herwig} with the settings and selections mentioned above, along with the ratios with respect to \textit{Herwig} results.
-We can see in the jet spectra that variations between the Monte Carlo generators fall below 10\% for a wide range of transverse momenta.
+We can see in the jet spectra that variations between the Monte Carlo generators fall below 10\% for a wide range of transverse momenta.\footnote{Check Appendix A for more details on the effects of the parton shower and hadronization model}.

 The momentum fraction at each splitting along the primary branch of the clustering tree is defined as